sebastienrousseau/pain001/README.md

 The Python library focuses specifically on **Payment Initiation and Advice Messages**, commonly known as **Pain**.
 In a very simplified way, a **pain.001** is a message that initiates the customer payment.

-As of today the library is designed to be compatible with the:
+As of today, the library is designed to be compatible with the:

 - **Payments Initiation V03 (pain.001.001.03)**: This version is used for initiating credit transfers within the SEPA (Single Euro Payments Area).
 - **Payments Initiation V04 (pain.001.001.04)**: Introduced support for non-SEPA payments and additional functionalities.